 Is Broccoli the New Carrot?
 Fighting AMD for Healthier Vision

 The answer is, maybe!
-Broccoli has always been known to help enhance vision, and may be an even better food than carrots.
+Broccoli has always been known to help enhance vision and may be an even better food than carrots.
 Broccoli has been shown to naturally fight different types of cancers and vision loss, namely age-related macular degeneration.

-Is Broccoli the New Carrot?
-Fighting AMD for Healthier VisionWe sometimes become so concerned with one food being able to keep our vision healthy that we completely forget that there are hundreds of types of fruit and vegetables out there for our vision.
+We sometimes become so concerned with one food being able to keep our vision healthy that we completely forget that hundreds of types of fruits and vegetables are out there for our vision.
 Broccoli has quickly skyrocketed to the top of our list and almost knocks carrots off their pedestal.

 Broccoli to Fight AMD